sskhon-2014/ExampleWorks/README.md

 email: sskhon2014@berkeley.edu

+# ResultCare's Data Entry Website
+I have also included the html code of the landing page of the data entry platform I designed for ResultCare.
+This was used to manually enter data from PubMed into the ResultCare database.
+You can visit the website at: http://resultcare.bitballoon.com.
+There is also an accompanying javascript file called validation-functions.js.
+This script submits data from the website as AJAX requests to google sheets.
+This website is completely functional so please do not submit any information here.

 # Data_Processor.ipynb
 A project for [ResultCare](https://www.resultcare.com/) in which I clean and anaylze a lot of PubMed articles.
 The input is an HTML file with matched abstracts from a Perl script and output is an excel sheet with the correct categorization of data values.